 Even in college–how many students choose the easy, “safe” topic for their term papers instead of choosing what lights their passion–but might be controversial, or harder to prove their point with existing research?

 In my opinion, this has the danger (or perhaps, the socially engineered result) of turning out people who are more likely to uphold the status quo than challenge it; more likely to submit to authority or seek “expert” advice without question; more likely to passively wait for instruction than figure something out on their own.

-In our society we speak admirably of the self-starter, the visionary, the go-getter–but these sorts are becoming more and more rare every day.
+In our society, we speak admirably of the self-starter, the visionary, the go-getter–but these sorts are becoming more rare every day.

-Those who truly seek knowledge will not be concerned with letter-grades or a culturally defined version of “success”–they’ll be out there taking risks–and most likely failing multiple times–to better their understanding and improve their results.
+Those who truly seek knowledge will not be concerned with letter-grades or a culturally defined version of “success”, because they’ll be out there taking risks, and most likely failing multiple times, to better their understanding and improve their results.

 School does not teach people to succeed in these terms–only in terms of A+ and “good job!”

 As any entrepreneur or visionary will tell you, you have to be willing to fail–a LOT–in order to truly push the boundaries of what you’re capable of.

 True success is usually NOT measured by grades, but by the willingness to try, fail, and try again.